Entrepreneurial personality, a matter of mindset?

 In short, a dreamer who acts.
 The enterprising venture owner puts his vision into practice.
 This blog by Barry Dunlop describes a colorful image of the mindset of a successful entrepreneur.

 Curious about your entrepreneurial personality profile?
 Test it now.

-Read this wonderful example where the entrepreneurial behavior comes to life even more: the inspirational story of Mr. Selfridge.
+Read this wonderful example where entrepreneurial behavior comes vividly to life: the inspirational story of Mr. Selfridge.

 What if you are not entrepreneurial?